No community transmission of coronavirus in India till now, don't panic: Govt

 Lav Aggarwal, the Joint Secretary in the Union Health Ministry, said 1,500 people who came in contact with the 74 infected people were under rigorous observation while over 30,000 people across the country were under community surveillance.
 "India presently has around 1 lakh testing kits.
 More testing kits have been ordered and they are in procurement," he said.

-The remark that there has been only local transmission of the virus in the country, came days after the ministry, in an official statement, said that cases of community transmission of the virus have been observed.
+As far as transmission of the disease is concerned, Aggarwal said, "Luckily for India we do not have any community transmission.
+We only have a few cases that have come from outside and have primarily affected their close family members."
+The remark came days after the ministry, in an official statement, said cases of community transmission of the virus have been observed.
 About evacuation measures undertaken so far, Aggarwal said till now, India has evacuated 948 people from coronavirus-affected countries.

 Of these, 900 were Indians and 48 belonged to different nationalities including from the Maldives, Myanmar, Bangladesh, China, the USA, Madagascar, Sri Lanka, Nepal, South Africa and Peru, he said.
-A Civil Aviation Ministry official said starting from Friday, three back-to-back evacuations will be made to bring back Indians from Iran.
+A Civil Aviation Ministry official said starting from Friday, three back-to-back evacuations will be carried out to bring Indians back from Iran.

 "The first evacuation from Iran will take place tomorrow and around 200 people are expected to reach Mumbai airport around 12.30 pm.
 The second evacuation will be on March 15 and the flight will arrive at Delhi airport.
 "The third evacuation from Iran is likely to be on March 16 or 17," the official said, adding on Tuesday, 58 evacuees from Iran had arrived in India, which included 25 men, 31 women and two children all of whom are asymptomatic at present.